Terradue/api/source/services/execution.rst

 	  </ProcessOutputs>
 	</ExecuteResponse>

-Exmaple of a process failed:
+Example of a process failed:

 .. code-block:: xml